PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Implementation and Modeling

 \subsection{Metrics}

 \pyepo{} provides evaluation functions to measure model performance, in particular the two metrics mentioned in Section \ref{subsec:loss}: regret and unambiguous regret.
-We further define the normalized (unambiguous) regret by Both of them require the following parameters:
+Additionally, we define the normalized (unambiguous) regret by Both require the following parameters: